fazleyazdan/automation-tech-test/README.md

 ## TODO: Automation of things

-* automate wether filters are working fine on product page
+* Automate wether filters are working fine on product page
-* remove products from cart
+* Remove products from cart & then validate wether they are removed from cart or not
-* add multiple products to the cart and then validate specific product wether it is added to cart or not.
+* Add multiple products to the cart and then validate specific product wether it is added to cart or not.
 * logout from the app
 * "Reset the App" functionality to validate its functionality

 ## Test Report:
-* i have included the test report as well for an overview
+* I have included the test report as well for an overview
 * `cypress\reports\html\index.html`